Where the Titanic passengers are buried in NYC is an illuminating piece published as part of the Titanic centennial commemorations.

 For the last hour, [J. Joseph Edgette, chair of the cemeteries and grave markers area of the American Culture Association] had been crisscrossing Woodlawn’s 313 acres, driving slowly and stopping to look at graves of passengers who died when the unsinkable ship went down 100 years ago, and survivors who were buried there later on.
 Of the passengers aboard the Titanic, more than 1,500 died, including more than 300 whose bodies were pulled from the water after the Cunard steamship Carpathia had picked up the survivors.
 (Of the bodies that were recovered, more than 115 were buried at sea.
 The rest were taken to Halifax, Nova Scotia, where 150 were buried in three cemeteries.
 The others were shipped out for burial by relatives.)

-The Times also has a nice piece today on the NYC locations and archival collections that memorialize the Titanic and her passengers.
+As a companion piece, the Times also has a nice piece today entitled “Throughout the City, Finding Traces of the Titanic, also by James Barron, on locations and archival collections in New York City that memorialize the Titanic and her passengers.
 Graveyards and archives – the delight of genealogists.